hackersupreme/mouse-parallax-example-documentation/README.md

 The `xy` property has a two item array with the current `(x, y)` coordinates stored in it while the `config` property has an object that describes how the animation is configured.
 Read [here](https://www.react-spring.io/docs/hooks/api) to find out more about the `config` property.

-There are a series of functions that each take in the coordinates `(x, y)` and return a string that describes a transform property.
-The different math calculations in these functions account for the difference in movement when the mouse moves, creating the parallax effect.

 The container element has an event listener `onMouseMove` that waits for the mouse to move in the window.
-When this happens, a function is fired that takes in an object with the event's `clientX` and `clientY` values, assigns them to the variables `x` and `y`, and passes them through the `set` function.
+When this happens, a function is fired that takes in an object with the mouse event's `clientX` and `clientY` values, assigns them to the variables `x` and `y`, and passes them through the `set` function.
 If you don't recognize the notation in the arrow function, that's okay.
 It's the same as writing the following:
 ```
 onMouseMove={(e) => set({ xy: calc(e.clientX, e.clientY)})}
 ===is equal to===